PlanktoScope/Visualization-backend/README.md

 	* `create_world_map`: Creates a world map visualization.
 	* `create_timeline`: Creates a timeline visualization.
 	* `create_defaults_plots`: Creates default plots based on a list of basic plots.
-3. The `on_publish` method is a callback function that prints a message when a message is published.
+2. The `on_publish` method is a callback function that prints a message when a message is published.
-4. The `run` method:
+3. The `run` method:
 	* Connects to the MQTT broker using the `connect` method.
 	* Starts two threads: one for the MQTT controller and another for the Flask server.
 	* Calls the `loop_forever` method on the MQTT controller thread, which runs indefinitely.
-5. The script defines several instance variables:
+4. The script defines several instance variables:
 	* `controller`: an MQTT client object.
 	* `server`: a Flask server object.
-	* `data_table`, `info_table`, and `map`: objects that represent data tables, information tables, and maps, respectively.
+	* `data_table`, `info_table`, and `map`: objects always visible created on frontend initialization
-6. Finally, the script creates an instance of the `VisualizationController` class and runs it using the `run` method.

-In summary, this script is part of a larger application that uses MQTT to handle messaging between different components.
-It provides methods for creating various types of visualizations and initializing data tables and information tables.
+	* `df` : a dataframe that represent the last tsv file loaded

 ---

 #### flask_server.py

-This is a Python script that defines a class `FlaskServer` for creating and managing multiple Dash applications (which are web-based visualizations) using Flask as the web server.
+This Python module defines a class `FlaskServer` for creating and managing multiple Dash applications (which are web-based visualizations) using Flask as the web server.

 Here's a breakdown of the code: